Setting Up Link Aggregations

 Every kind of network interface has common settings:

-The maximum transmission unit (MTU) is the largest protocol data unit that can be communicated.
-What the largest workable MTU size can be changes according to your available network interfaces and other physical hardware.
-1500 and 9000 are standard Ethernet MTU sizes and the recommendation is to use the default 1500.
+MTU stands for maximum transmission unit.
+It is the largest protocol unit for transferring data.
+MTU size varies.
+Physical hardware and available network interfaces determine the largest workable MTU size.
+1500 and 9000 are standard Ethernet MTU sizes.
+The recommendation is to use the default 1500.
 The permissible range of MTU values is 1492-9216.
 Leaving this field blank sets the default value of 1500.

 Additional aliases for the interface can also be defined: